Xournal improvements

 Mathematica context handling

 Mathematica has been my main tool throughout graduate school.
 I wrote lots of convenience code to improve my workflow, both for batch simulations and for exploratory analysis.
 By far, the most useful of these code snippets turned out to be a set of wrappers around context handling functions.
 By default, every symbol defined in every Mathematica notebook is in the global scope.
 This leads to innumerable bugs and mistakes.
 One can control and manipulate scopes by hand, but it is cumbersome to do with Mathematica built-ins.
 My wrappers (github link) allow to quickly set and access private contexts.
-For example, just type setPrivate[] when starting a new notebook, and spawnScratch[] to duplicate the existing notebook's context in a new one.
+For example, just type setPrivate[]

 The anatomy of Facemash rankings / adventures in literate programming